Dealing with Dementia

 When Thinking and Behavior Decline

-Forgetfulness, confusion, or having trouble remembering a name or word can be a normal part of life.
+Forgetfulness, temporary confusion, or having trouble remembering a name or word can be a normal part of life.
 But when thinking problems or unusual behavior starts to interfere with everyday activities—such as working, preparing meals, or handling finances—it’s time to see a doctor.
 These could be signs of a condition known as dementia.